Tax Law Changes: 2019

 A few other beneficial changes of tax reform include the following:

 - The alternative minimum tax (AMT) exemption amount is raised to $109,400 for married couples filing jointly, $70,300 for singles and heads of household, and $54,700 for married couples filing separately.
 This change is expected to dramatically reduce the number of individuals who are subject to the severe complexities of AMT for the 2018 tax year and beyond.
+For any tax year beginning in a calendar year after 2018, the Act also indexes all of the amounts for inflation.

 Deductions Eliminated or Reduced